 For the Topping

-In a saucepan melt the butter with the sugar.
+- In a saucepan melt the butter with the sugar.
 Let boil for a minute.
 Spoon sauce over the bread covering it entirely.
 Alternatively, you can melt the butter and sugar and then add the remaining pecans and spoon this over the bread batter before baking.
-Bake as instructed.
-I have tried both (see second photo for the alternative method) and they are both yummy.
+If doing the latter, simply bake as instructed above.
+The bread comes out yummy either way.